 A spinal block is similar to an epidural, but the medication is short-lasting (only an hour or so).

 These come in form of shots or IVs.
 Analgesics affect the entire body, and are more likely to impact the baby.

 Medication that puts you completely to sleep.
 This is not typically used during vaginal or cesarean deliveries.
 It’s only used in true emergency situations.

 Tranquilizers are often used alongside analgesics, and these medications are used for relaxation during extreme anxiety.
 Due to a high risk of side effects, tranquilizers aren’t normally preferred except for in extreme cases.

 While it’s important to get all of the necessary facts you need to make a decision about childbirth, the choice is up to you.
-Only you can determine what is best for you during labor and, subsequently, what is best for your baby.
+Only you can determine what is best for you during labor and what is best for your baby.

 In addition, there are ways you can alleviate pain before you go into labor.
 Exercising throughout pregnancy strengthens the body, and can increase your pain tolerance.
 Childbirth classes (such as Lamaze) can also give you tips to better prepare for your due date.

 Make sure everyone involved with your child birth process knows your plan so they can stick with it.
 To avoid confusion, always put your childbirth wishes in writing.
 It’s OK to change your mind one way or the other!